 5.1 The changes recommended to the Council's DRR Policy will deliver support to more businesses and organisations within the city.
 Further, the Council will not suffer any financial loss.
-As a result there has been no public or stakeholder engagement in determining the revised Policy.
+As a result, there has been no public or stakeholder engagement in determining it.